bem/bem-sdk/packages/graph/README.md

 ### Create a Header dependencies list

-In the BEM methodology, we have seen [an example of a typical Header](https://en.bem.info/methodology/key-concepts/#block-features).
+The BEM methodology provides [an example of a typical Header](https://en.bem.info/methodology/key-concepts/#block-features).

 ![](header_example.png)

-Let create a graph and get the dependencies list for the Head block from this example.
+Let's create a graph and get the dependencies list for the Head block from this example.

 ```js
 const { BemGraph } = require('@bem/sdk.graph');